 It’s become a pissing contest, particularly in American society, of who’s suffered more, of who’s endured the most trauma and lived to tell the tale.
 How often do we feel the spoken and unspoken question asked, “Who are you to suffer–who are you to cry trauma or claim hardship–when there’s x y and z happening in the world?”
-It surfaces everywhere from black and white race relations to the reciprocal attitudes of the over- and under- weight, and even sometimes from within.
+It surfaces everywhere from race relations to the reciprocal attitudes of the over- and under- weight, and even sometimes from within.
 Like sympathy and compassion and understanding are somehow limited resources and if they’re gobbled up by those we deem more privileged there won’t be any left for those who “need it most.”

 There’s some false sense of security we must get from holding onto bitterness and defending the supremacy of our victimhood by dismissing our fellow human’s hardships as irrelevant or “not that big a deal.”
 Our egos seem to take great pride in diminishing the battles of those around us to make ours seem larger, more meaningful and more tragic.